-10 Tips To Know Before School Season
+10 Tips Every Freshman needs to Know for Back to School Season

 As you get ready to begin your first year of college, there are probably dozens of things you have done to prepare yourself.
 You’ve most likely shopped for dorm room furnishings, purchased a new laptop for studying and entertainment, taken a tour of the classroom, introduced yourself to your new dorm mate, and more.
 Hopefully, you are as prepared as you can be.
 However, if you aren’t feeling as confident about the start of the school year as you should be, don’t worry.
 We have compiled a list of ten tips for new college freshmen that you won’t hear in any orientation.

 1. Create an Open and Honest Relationship with Your Roommate

 Here is the deal.
 Unless something extreme happens, you and your roommate will be together for one semester at a minimum before your RA will even entertain the thought of making a move.
 Try getting together and setting up a few ground rules around issues such as visitors, cleaning, and food.
 Then, agree to approach each other honestly when there are issues and avoid being passive-aggressive.

 Here’s a shocking revelation.
 Many of your future employers will care less about your GPA.
 They’ll care that you graduated.
 They’ll care about research projects, whether you’ve been published, internships, work experience, and relevant activities.
 So, study hard, but take the time to be a well-rounded student.

 Let’s be realistic.
 You will go to parties.
 Just be safe and use some common sense.
 Go to parties with friends and leave with friends.
 Make sure there is one person in the group that will not be drinking.
 Don’t binge-drink or accept drinks from anybody you do not trust explicitly.
 Leave enough time in your schedule for sleep and studying.

 4. Scope out Places Near Campus that Serve food all Night